FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Introduction

 We present three significant contributions that form the core of our work:

 \begin{enumerate}

-\item We have introduced a novel 2024 US Elections dataset, curated using targeted keywords and themes, and annotated through a combination of large language models (LLMs) and human verification.
-Existing datasets primarily focus on US Elections in 2016 and 2022 \citep{allcott2017social,grinberg2019fake,gruppi_nela-gt-2022_2023}.
-These datasets may not adequately address potential shifts in data and concepts during the upcoming 2024 US lections.
-Hence, our new dataset is designed to address this gap for making robust fake news classifiers for the 2024 Presidential US Elections.
-Data prepared for this paper is available here\footnote{\url{https://huggingface.co/datasets/newsmediabias/fake_news_elections_labelled_data}}.
+\item We construct a novel 2024 US Elections dataset, curated using targeted keywords and themes, and annotated through a combination of large language models (LLMs) and verified through human reviews.
+This dataset addresses the absence of available data for building effective fake news classifiers for the 2024 Presidential US Elections.
+Data prepared for this paper is made available.

-\item We present an extensive range of machine learning (ML) and deep learning (DL) classifiers for fake news, creating a versatile and comprehensive hub.
-We have designed this model hub to provide invaluable and adaptable resources in the fight against misinformation.
-We release the best performing classification model on our data publicly for research\footnote{\url{https://huggingface.co/newsmediabias/FakeWatch}}.
+\item We present an extensive range of machine learning (ML) and DL classifiers for fake news, creating a versatile and comprehensive hub.
+We release our classification model, trained on our data, publicly for research.

-\item Our study showcases the effectiveness of our classification methodology through both qualitative and quantitative lenses.
-We show the numerical performance of our models using quantifiable measures.
-We also test a central hypothesis: that specific linguistic patterns—emotional tone, pronoun usage, cognitive complexity, and temporal orientation—serve as distinguishable markers between fake and real news.
-We aim to provide a more holistic evaluation through this approach. \end{enumerate}
+\item We showcase the construction of data curation and models and evaluated the models through both a qualitative and quantitative lens, for fake news detection.
+We show specific linguistic patterns—emotional tone, pronoun usage, cognitive complexity, and temporal orientation to distinguish between fake and real news. \end{enumerate}

-To the best of our knowledge, we are the first to create a unique dataset and fake news classifier for the upcoming 2024 US elections, using AI to counter misinformation in this domain.
-Our dataset is specifically designed to address concept and data drifts, ensuring accurate analysis in the fast-changing election environment.
-While the data curation involves employing keywords specific to the United States, our research approach is applicable to the broader context of fake news detection across North America.
-Our findings in the paper not only affirm the precision of our classification approach but also contribute significantly to the evolving field of misinformation studies.
-By releasing our model and data, we offer invaluable insights for the development of more resilient media literacy initiatives.
+The novelty of our approach lies is its all-encompassing framework that integrates data collection, annotation, and model construction smoothly, for providing a strong basis for detecting fake news regarding, specifically for elections.